 When creating the container within MigrationWiz:

 - We recommend creating a container named "migrationwiz" and uploading the PST files into this container.
-If you name the container something else, it will be necessary to enter the Advanced Options for the MigrationWiz archive project and set the bucket name to be exactly the same as the Azure storage container name.
+If you name the container something else, it will be necessary to enter the Advanced Options for the MigrationWiz archive project and set the bucket name to be the same as the Azure storage container name.
 If the container name is created as "migrationwiz", then this step is not required, since the default expected bucket name for migration is preset to be "migrationwiz".

 - If the container is created with a name other than "migrationwiz", and the MigrationWiz Advanced Option bucket name is not changed, the migration will fail.